What did we learn from recording a V2X demo event?

-- Six to eight people can comfortably fit in an average car for a demo filming: 3 are sitting in the car while the other 3-5 people are there in an online meeting to support the work
+- Six to eight people can comfortably fit in an average car for the filming of a demo event: 3 are sitting in the car while the other 3-5 people are there in an online meeting to support the work

 - International cooperation during a lockdown is absolutely workable with good planning and project management

 - It’s a challenge to create video documentation of a digital roadside system running in the background when there is only one visible sign of its operation, a warning.

 As we approached the finish line of the Secredas project, after 3 years of joint R&D work by our engineers and partners, we had to create video recording – a V2X demo event – of the activities carried out.
 So we first travelled to Helmond in the Netherlands, where we shot footage for days under the guidance of TNO, our Dutch partner and host.

 With consent of local city administration to film or demo event, the test cars raced around an enclosed section of road.
 Meanwhile, the engineers were busy simulating hacker attacks and taking the necessary countermeasures.
 Our tanned skin is proof that hard work has been done.
 We spent the day outside, walking along the picturesque sidewalk dozens of times.
 The video team recorded us activating our Ultra-wideband and camera-based pedestrian protection solutions.

 Everything worked as planned, the warning arrived much earlier than the car speeding toward the pedestrian crossing.

 This is just one use case out of more than a dozen we have worked on under Secredas, with partners such as NXP, TNO, Merantix, Canon Research France, Unimore and Siemens.